-I took advantage of being back in my old neck of the wood over the Christmas break to check out what was happening on the vegan food scene around town.
-I was super excited to see that most of my old faves were still alive and well, and even more excited to discover that there were quite a few brand new comers, making Montreal one of the most vegan friendly cities I’ve stepped foot in.
-So without further ado, here are ten vegan restaurants I sampled and that you should definitely check out next time you’re in Montreal!
+I took advantage of being back in my old neck of the wood to check out all the vegan food near me and see what was happening on the vegan and vegetarian food scene in Montreal.
+I was super excited to see that most of my old fave vegan restaurants in Montreal were still alive and well, and even more excited to discover that there were quite a few newcomers, making Montreal one of the most vegan-friendly cities I’ve lived in – not far behind my beloved Berlin and upping the vegan restaurants Montreal count to competitive level.
+Being vegan in Montreal seems to be the hip thing to do right now and I am really not complaining!
+So without further ado, here is what I think are the best vegan Montreal offerings at the moment!
+And if you’re after vegetarian restaurants Montreal has you covered too.

 One year ago today, on January 1st 2014 at 8am, we locked the door of our flat in Montreal for the last time, leaving behind an empty shell of what was our life of the previous seven years, and dropped the key through the mail slot.
 As it resonated loudly in the dark empty box, I felt an excitingly familiar feeling in my stomach: we were homeless, the unknown awaited us.
 It was amazing to ring in the New Year in such a drastic, life changing, exciting way, and the feeling hasn’t left me since.